 What could be lost: Alcatraz Island, Golden Gate Bridge, Pier 39

-Another West Coast metropolis within range of the North Korea KN-08 missile, Alcatraz Island and the nearby Golden Gate Bridge wouldn’t stand a chance.
+In another West Coast metropolis within range of the North Korea KN-08 missile, Alcatraz Island and the nearby Golden Gate Bridge wouldn’t stand a chance.
 Pier 39, a popular tourist site thanks to the seals that perch near the water, probably wouldn’t hold the same appeal if a missile were to hit.

 What could be lost: Denver Botanical Gardens, Denver Art Museum, Molly Brown House Museum

 One missile hitting downtown Denver would wipe out some of the city’s well-known and most beloved attractions.
 The Molly Brown House Museum, which highlights the life of perhaps the United States’ most progressive woman of the late 19th and early 20th centuries, could be destroyed.
 So too would be the nearby Denver Botanical Gardens and the Denver Art Museum, the latter of which is home to a well-known collection of Native American art.
-But the Coors brewery in Golden, Colorado, to the west might be spared.
+But the Coors brewery in Golden, Colorado, to the west, might be spared.
 So you would be able to drown your sorrows.

 What could be lost: The Art Institute of Chicago, John Hancock Center, Navy Pier, Willis (Sears) Tower